johnmidgley/opencola/opencola-server/README.md

 |[`test`](./test/README.md)| Library containing code for testing purposes.|

+The server was developed using [IntelliJ IDEA](https://www.jetbrains.com/idea/) with Java 17.

 If you update code and want need to update the version of OpenCola, the `set-version` script updates all appropriate places:

 ```shell
 ./set-version X.Y.Z
 ```

-> NOTE: The default of Gradle that IntelliJ used when creating the project is not compatible with Java 17.
+NOTE: The default of Gradle that IntelliJ used when creating the project is not compatible with Java 17.
 Gradle was upgraded with:

 ```shell